syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ---
 layout: post
 title: Getting Started with WPF TabControl | Syncfusion
-description: This section explains about how to add TabControl in WPF application.
+description: This section explains about how to add WPF TabControl in application and its structure and basic feature.
 platform: wpf
 control: TabControl
 documentation: ug